itsducksss/Basic-Single-Interactable-NPC/README.md

 ![image](https://github.com/user-attachments/assets/7948f2fc-c063-4497-9aa4-2cbbc824a077)![image](https://github.com/user-attachments/assets/45c238cc-8fd4-47fc-afa4-5198e0459be6)

-Drag the D_Template which we made composing of the image and the TextMeshPro and drag it into project window.
+Before we make the D_Template, we will add the DestroyGameobject script and attach it onto the D_Template(the empty parent) this means that the Gameobjects that are the children to the D_Template empty will alos be deleted.
+Drag the D_Template which we made composing of the image, DestroyGameobject script, and the TextMeshPro and drag it into project window.
 This will create a prefab of the D_Template which will instantiate when we press the "f" key.
 We can then delete the D_Template in the heirarchy.
 We then go into the Player Detect sphere and look into the Inspector Window and drag the D_Template prefab we just made into the d_template in the NPCSystem script.
 We the drag the canvas from the heirarchy into the NPCSystem script canva.